Skip to content

 Trauma

-The Underlying "Fatal Flaw" Belief: Finding Freedom with Trauma-Informed, Anxiety and Somatic Therapy
+The Underlying "Fatal Flaw" Belief: Finding Freedom with Trauma-Informed, Somatic-Informed Therapy

 September 3, 2025

 Many young professionals carry an invisible weight -- the subconscious belief that something is fundamentally wrong with them.
 This "fatal flaw" belief can fuel anxiety, self-doubt, and a chronic fear of rejection or abandonment.
-But this belief is not inherent -- it is learned -- and it can be unlearned through somatic therapy Miami approaches, trauma therapy Miami Beach, and reconnecting with yourself.
+But this belief is not inherent -- it is learned -- and it can be unlearned through somatic-informed therapy in Miami, trauma therapy in Miami Beach, and reconnecting with yourself.

 What Is the "Fatal Flaw" Belief?